iLEAD Students Prepare for Launch to Space Station

 RECENT POSTS

-At iLEAD Antelope Valley, all grades (TK-8) are participating in our school-wide Soaring Aeronautics Project!
-Through this project, learners discover the engineering design process and learn about aerodynamics.
-The history… Read More
+At iLEAD Antelope Valley Studio, all learners (TK-8) are currently immersed in our Soaring Aeronautics Project!
+This school-wide effort introduces learners to the engineering design process and the principles of… Read More